SciCatProject/documentation/Development/v4.x/backend/testing_backend.md

 ## API tests

 SciCat backend v4.x comes with many API tests.
-They are locate under the `/test` folder in the backend repository
+They are located under the `/test` folder in the backend repository.

 In order to run the tests you need to have the backend running with an accessible mongodb instance.
-The backend can be run from terminl with the command:
+The backend can be run from terminal with the command:

 `npm run dev`